kiwicampus/Turtlebot-Gazebo-Navigator/README.md

 1. [docker-ce](https://docs.docker.com/install/)
 2. [docker-compose](https://docs.docker.com/compose/install/)

 As you may have inferred by the above dependencies the project runs on a docker container.
 We recommend using [VS Code](https://code.visualstudio.com/) as the main IDE for development.
-Install the [Remote development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extensions and follow the `running_dev_container` instructions to write and test code inside the docker container.
+Install the [Remote development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extensions and follow the [`running_dev_container`](docs/running_dev_container.md) instructions to write and test code inside the docker container.

 You can also use other IDEs but note that all the project dependencies are installed in the [docker image](.devcontainer/Dockerfile) so you may have a hard time setting all that up on a different environment (VS Code does everything for you).
-Also we expect to be able to run your solution in the same docker image in our computers.
+Also we expect to be able to run your solution in the same docker image in our computers using vscode.

 The simulator has been tested on a computer having a core i3 processor and no GPU, so you shouldn’t run into issues if you don’t have a super pro computer.
 However, if you have a small processor we do recommend setting ubuntu to work in performance mode and keeping your computer plugged into the AC adapter at all times.

 ## **General Guidelines**

 Before you start follow the instructions on the [running_dev_container](docs/running_dev_container.md) document to get everything up and running.
 You will know you are ready to get to work when you can move the simulated turtlebot around using `rviz`.

+TODO: Nico, don't forget to delete this [solution branch](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 ### [**40% (60% with extra)**] Section 1